 - 667,600 new jobs in the IT space will grow between 2020 and 2030, with greater emphasis on cloud computing, the collection and storage of big data, and information security.

 - Move on to positions of responsibility in management.

 - Industry include consulting, industry, government, and education.

 Increasingly society is relying upon computer-based systems and the professionals who design and control them.

-The recruitment of students in management information systems for positions in business and industry has been extremely heavy in recent years.
-Bowling Green is a leading supplier of entry-level systems professionals.
+The recruitment of students in information systems has been extremely heavy in recent years.
+The Schmidthorst College of Business is a leading supplier of entry-level systems professionals.

-- A grade of "C" or better must be earned in each course required for the MIS specialization.
+- A grade of "C" or better must be earned in each course required for the IS specialization.